haydenstech/GameOfLife/ReadMe.md

 - Written on UE4.27, Because it's what I've been using for the majority of the last several years of dev work, I've recently setup several projects using it, and to the best of my knowledge Unreal Engine is the platform that Valorant is developed on, so transferrable skills?
 - I'm using [this plugin](https://github.com/slowburn-dev/site-gists/tree/main/DcPlugin) to use a headless UE client target.
 To start with will not be targetting visuals as I have limited time.

+### Notes:
+- Wonder if there would be a way to just use sets instead of multidimensional arrays for iterating game state, sets would hold all of the live cells, and only cells that have live neighbors can become active...
+- Perhaps have an active and inactive set pooL? hmmm... would be more difficult to multithread however.

 ### Build + Run headless:
 ```
 # build headless target